fl101/awardfares-blog/_posts/2024-02-03-american-winter-routes-2024.md

 ## Summer Schedule Boost

-American Airlines plans to expand its flight offerings to the Caribbean and Mexico this summer, including new flights to Veracruz and increased flights to key destinations, reinforcing its position as the leading U.S. carrier to Mexico based on peak-day departures.
+American Airlines plans to expand its flight to the Caribbean and Mexico this summer, including new flights to Veracruz and increased flights to key destinations, reinforcing its position as the leading U.S. carrier to Mexico based on peak-day departures.

 | Origin              | Destination                          | Aircraft Type | Service Notes                                               |
 |---------------------|--------------------------------------|---------------|-------------------------------------------------------------|